JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 # <a name="IsEqual"></a>IsEqual

 Determines if the current range has the same properties as a specified range.
+In this implementation of the class, **IsEqual** and **IsEqual2** are the same method.

 ```
 FUNCTION CTextPara2.IsEqual (BYVAL pPara AS ITextPara2 PTR) AS LONG